sudhaus7/typo3-xlsimport/README.md

 ### Configuration

 The module could be configured by TypoScript.
+The following snippet has to be added to the PageTS config.

+For Example
 ```
 module.tx_xlsimport {
 	settings {
-		allowdeTables = tt_address
+		allowedTables = tt_address
 	}
 }
 ```

-Just add
+Or if you need to extend it:

 ```
 module.tx_xlsimport {